This chapter provides an introduction to schema objects and discusses tables, which are the most common types of schema objects.

 CREATE INDEX statement.
 These indexes are also temporary.
 The data in the index has the same session or transaction scope as the data in the temporary table.
 You can also create a view or trigger on a temporary table.

 An external table accesses data in external sources as if this data were in a table in the database.
-The data can be in any format for which an access driver is provided.
-You can use SQL (serial or parallel), PL/SQL, and Java to query external tables.
+You can use SQL, PL/SQL, and Java to query the external data.

 100,Steven,King,SKING,515.123.4567,17-JUN-03,AD_PRES,31944,150,90 101,Neena,Kochhar,NKOCHHAR,515.123.4568,21-SEP-05,AD_VP,17000,100,90 102,Lex,De Haan,LDEHAAN,515.123.4569,13-JAN-01,AD_VP,17000,100,90

-You could create an external table, copy the text file to the location specified in the external table definition, and then use SQL to query the records in the text file.
-Similarly, you could use external tables to give read-only access to JSON documents or LOBs.
+You could create an external table, copy the file to the location specified in the external table definition, and use SQL to query the records in the text file.

-In data warehouse environments, external tables are valuable for performing extraction, transformation, and loading (ETL) tasks.
-For example, external tables enable you to pipeline the data loading phase with the transformation phase.
-This technique eliminates the need to stage data inside the database in preparation for further processing inside the database.
+External tables are also valuable for performing ETL tasks common in data warehouse environments.
+For example, external tables enable the pipelining of the data loading phase with the transformation phase, eliminating the need to stage data inside the database in preparation for further processing inside the database.
 See "Overview of Data Warehousing and Business Intelligence".

 Internally, creating an external table means creating metadata in the data dictionary.
 Unlike an ordinary table, an external table does not describe data stored in the database, nor does it describe how data is stored externally.
 Rather, external table metadata describes how the external table layer must present data to the database.